SuzeShardlow/SuzeShardlow.github.io/_posts/2020-09-20-what-to-watch-out-for-when-picking-an-estate-agent.md

 ### Commission due upon exchange of contracts

-This is a standard clause.
+This is a common clause.
 Exchanging contracts with your buyer commits them to buying your house and they pay their deposit.
 If, for any reason, they have to pull out, they lose their deposit to you and the agent gets their commission from that deposit.
+Check your contract to see whether it says you have to pay their fee on exchange, or simply become liable for it and hand over the money when you complete.

-I have successfully negotiated this out of agency contracts.
+I have successfully negotiated this out of agency contracts and changed them to say that the agent gets their commission upon completion, not exchange.
+This is because my situation was uncomplicated, with no chain either end so very little chasing for the agent to progress the sale.
 The agency will have spent some money on placing the property on Rightmove and conducting the viewings, but this won't have been in the thousands of pounds.
 I take the view that if I pay them their commission and the sale falls through, there is little incentive for them to try to sell it again.

 ### "Ready, willing and able" buyer

 If you see this in a contract, either run a mile or make sure it's removed before you sign it.
 This clause binds you to paying the estate agent's commission if they find you a ready, willing and able buyer.
 Unfortunately, even if that buyer is really keen and has no chain there's nothing to say that their offer needs to be acceptable to you or that contracts need to be exchanged before you are liable for the agent's fee.
 Although estate agents are legally allowed to include this phrase, the terms "ready", "willing" and "able" are open to interpretation.